Landmark road map for NTDs endorsed at 73rd WHA

-Of the announcement, Tamar Ghosh, RSTMH Chief Executive, said: “this is a landmark moment for the neglected tropical disease community and a welcome development in the fight against this set of diseases that still affect billions of people around the world.”
+Of the announcement, Tamar Ghosh, RSTMH Chief Executive said, “this is a landmark moment for the neglected tropical disease community and a welcome development in the fight against this set of diseases that still affect billions of people around the world.”

-The road map, developed through an extensive global consultation, encourages a fundamental shift in approach from disease programmes to cross-cutting approaches, based on the needs of patients and communities.
+The road map, developed through extensive global consultation, encourages a fundamental shift in approach from disease programmes to cross-cutting approaches, based on the needs of patients and communities.

 “The new road map addresses critical gaps across multiple diseases, integrates and mainstreams approaches within national health systems and coordinates action across sectors.